A lot of information on how, and why, we grow food

-- ~Eating vegetables is primarily for nutrition, there just aren't that many calories, so maximimizing and preserving nutrition is a basic function of quality farming.
+- Eating vegetables is primarily for nutrition.
+Vegetables are not calorically dense but they do contain a lot of micronutrients.
+Therefore, maximizing and preserving nutrition is a basic function of quality vegetable farming.

-- ~Local and well grown vegetables high in vitamins and minerals taste better and store better then the well travelled mass produced version.
+- Quality locally grown vegetables high in vitamins and minerals taste better and store better then the well travelled mass produced version.

-- ~Intentional agricultural practices are better for the environment by reducing runoff, using less water, and cycling carbon out of the atmosphere and back into the soil.
+- Intentional agricultural practices are better for the environment because they build healthy soil, reduce runoff, use less water, and cycle carbon out of the atmosphere and back into the soil.

 Take care of the soil

-Its not just dirt, healthy soil is teeming with entire communities of organisms.
-Tiny and fragile strands of fungi and single celled bacteria all the way up to earthworms plowing tunnels through the soil and every size in between.
+It's not just dirt, healthy soil is teeming with entire communities of organisms from tiny and fragile strands of fungi and single cell bacteria all the way up to earthworms plowing tunnels through the soil.
 All plants have co-evolved with the soil communities to support each other.
 Plants feed the soil microbiology and the microbiology feeds the plants enhancing nutrition and plant health.

-- No Spray!!!
-With such a fragile community of micro-organisms synthetic fertilizers, pesticides, and herbicides can disrupt the symbiotic balance or worse kill off critical parts of the soil food web.
+- No spray Synthetic fertilizers, pesticides, and herbicides can disrupt the symbiotic balance, or worse, kill off critical parts of the soil food web.
 Residues persist on the soil and vegetables, do more harm than benefit, and negatively affect the soil over the long term.
-At Tierra Vida Farm using any sort of synthetically derived amendments is never done, there are better ways of managing weeds, pests, and fertility.
+At Tierra Vida Farm the use synthetically derived amendments is never done.
+There are better ways of managing weeds, pests, and fertility.

-- No Tilling!!
-Although there are many conveniences of using heavy equipment, some times trade-offs are not worth the problems.
+- Minimal tillage Although there are many conveniences of using heavy equipment, some times trade-offs are not worth the problems.
 The fragile soil community is critical to the maximum health and nutrition of the plants.
-Tilling and exposing that soil community to the sun is destructive and un-necessary.
-At Tierra Vida Farm permanent raised beds are used along with transplanting nearly everything, preserving the soil and protecting it from excess sun exposure.
+Tilling and exposing that soil community to the sun is destructive and often un-necessary.
+At our farm, permanent raised beds are used along with transplanting in order to preserve the soil and protect it from excess sun exposure.

-- Giving Back!
-There is truth to farming soils being depleted of minerals and the food being deficient of minerals as well: calcium, magnesium, iron, boron, zinc, copper and more are all needed in the right proportions.
+- Giving back Much of our agricultural land has been depleted of critical minerals: calcium, magnesium, iron, boron, zinc, copper and more are all needed for healthy soil and nutritious plants.
 Sometimes the minerals were harvested away, other times the parent soil never had the right proportions to begin with.
 In either case, proper soil tests and intentional amending can re-establish the mineral content of the soil at the ideal proportions to support both soil biology and the vegetables grown.
-At Tierra Vida Farm all re-mineralizing amendments are certified organic and natural mineral based products as a minimum standard.
+At Tierra Vida Farm all re-mineralizing amendments are certified organic as a minimum standard.